mila-andreani/ParallelBayesOptQRF/README.md

 # Non-crossing quantiles

 The package allows to optimize QRFs to predict multiple non-crossing quantiles.
 It just needs to give a vector of quantiles as input in the function along with a vector of weights.
-These weights allow to give more or less weights to different quantiles in the Score function used to optimized the model.
+These weights allow to give more or less weight to different quantiles in the Score function used to optimized the model.
 The weights must sum to 1 to compute a proper weighted mean of the Score function.

-The function check_inputs() also checks this parameter.
+The function check_inputs() also checks the valitidy of the weights parameter.

 The default setting allows to compute a simple mean of the Score functions related to the different quantile levels.